vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Cyclical Learning Rate.md

 These minimum and maximum bounds are set based on a conjecture of what the optimal learning could be.

-The idea is that while the learning rate cycles between the minimum and maximum bounds, it'll spend some time and the optimum learning rate, and a good amount of time right around the optimum learning rate.
+The idea is that while the learning rate cycles between the minimum and maximum bounds, it'll spend some time above and below the optimum learning rate, and a good amount of time right around the optimum learning rate.

 The general learning rate schedule, for a triangular learning rate policy, can be defined as: